tinner-tech/tinner-tech.github.io/_posts/2024-05-23-Stable-Diffusion-Setup-Script.md

 ## Security

 This script requires root access to install system packages and configure the environment.
 Please review the script thoroughly before executing it to ensure it meets your security standards.

-## Contributing

-Contributions to this script are welcome.
-You can contribute by:
-- Reporting issues
-- Suggesting improvements
-- Submitting pull requests with enhancements

----

-For any questions or support, please open an issue in this repository.